alireza-mht/Sagemaker-amazon/README.md

 # Results

-Measurments gathered from the model is summrized as follows:
+Measurments gathered from the model are summrized as follows:
  - Accurecy: 96.29%
  - Precison: 83.95%
 - Recall: 75.55%